-The Chaplaincy Everywhere course takes place over seven sessions.
+The Chaplaincy Everywhere Course takes place over seven sessions.
 Below is an overview of each session.

-Week one: Caught up in the Mission of God To be the missional people of God means that we are caught up in God's mission of renewal and re-creation.
-God's mission is the context for everything that follows as we consider the ministry of chaplaincy in the twenty-first century.
+Week one: caught up in the mission of God

+To be the missional people of God means that we are caught up in God's mission of renewal and re-creation.
+God's mission is the context for everything that follows as we consider the ministry of chaplaincy in the twenty first century.
 Session one explores God's mission and our part in it as recipients and collaborators.

-Week two: As Christ in the World The coming of the eternal Son to earth in the person of Jesus Christ changes everything.
-This session focuses on his life, death and resurrection, and how the significant themes of incarnation, sacrifice and witnessing to the risen Christ shape our understanding and expression of chaplaincy.
-Week three: The Spirit of Chaplaincy The ascension of Jesus Christ and the coming of the Holy Spirit at Pentecost gives birth to the Church as both a recipient and collaborator in God's mission.
-This session explores some of the chaplaincy themes we observe as the Early Church, filled with the power of the Holy Spirit, continues the ministry of Jesus in the world.
-Week four: The Cloak of Chaplaincy Martin of Tours saw a scantily-clad beggar in need of shelter and so he cut his own cloak in half and shared it with the man.
+Week two: as Christ in the world

+The coming of the eternal Son to earth in the person of Jesus Christ changes everything.
+This session focuses on his life, death and resurrection and how the significant themes of incarnation, sacrifice and witnessing to the risen Christ shape our understanding and expression of chaplaincy.

+Week three: the Spirit of chaplaincy

+The ascension of Jesus Christ and the coming of the Holy Spirit at Pentecost gives birth to the Church as both a recipient and collaborator in God's mission.
+This session explores some of the chaplaincy themes we observe as the early Church, filled with the power of the Holy Spirit, continues the ministry of Jesus in the world.

+Week four: the cloak of chaplaincy

+Martin of Tours saw a scantily clad beggar in need of shelter and so he cut his own cloak in half and shared it with the man.
 Martin became known as the first chaplain.
 This session explores the sacrificial, caring and compassionate aspects of chaplaincy in the world.
 It will draw together some of the foundational values of chaplaincy as we consider how chaplains are called to be in places away from our church buildings.

-Week five: What do Chaplains do?
-Bringing it all Together This session draws together many of the themes from the previous four sessions in order to provide a rich description of chaplaincy.
-We will hear four chaplaincy stories which are based upon real-life examples and draw out some practical tips.
+Week five: what chaplains do; bringing it all together

+This session draws together many of the themes from the previous four sessions in order to provide a rich description of chaplaincy.
+We will hear four chaplaincy stories which are based upon real life examples and draw out some practical tips.
 We will also consider the extra dimension that chaplains often bring to a place or situation.

-Week six: Chaplaincy in Today's World: A Look at our Context The world around us is forever changing: and chaplaincy is a highly responsive ministry!
-This session will help you take a fresh look at your local community as you ask the question 'where might God be calling us to engage?'
-This is a mapping exercise that could lead you to some unexpected conclusions.
-Week seven: Mission Possible: Planning your Chaplaincy Project A professional approach and thorough planning are essential steps on the journey towards forming a chaplaincy team.
+Week six: chaplaincy here in today's world; a look at our context

+The world around us is forever changing; chaplaincy is a highly responsive ministry!
+This session will help you take a fresh look at your local community as you ask the question: where might God be calling us to engage?
+This is a mapping exercise that might lead you to some unexpected conclusions.

+Week seven: what? when? where? job descriptions and other essentials

+A professional approach and thorough planning are essential steps on the journey towards forming a chaplaincy team.
 This session leads you through the process of creating a framework that will support, enable and establish a new chaplaincy ministry that can last.

-The Methodist Church

-How to Use this Material
+How to use this material

-Every group is different and will want to use the material in different ways: this is expected and to be encouraged.
-Many groups will want to work through the material as it is presented - each week is designed to flow seamlessly, simply follow the material through as instructed.
+Every group is different and will want to use the material in different ways; this is expected and to be encouraged.

+Many groups will want to work through the material as it is presented.
+Each week is designed to flow seamlessly; simply follow the material through as instructed.